gofynd/fdk-client-swift/documentation/application/CONFIGURATION.md

-Retrieve only the basic details of the application which includes channel name, description, banner, logo, favicon, domain details, etc.
+Use this API to retrieve only the basic details of the application which includes channel name, description, banner, logo, favicon, domain details, etc.

 *Returned Response:*